DiamondLightSource/subscriptions/README.md

 You cannot run both broker containers simultaneously as the ports will clash.
 If you want to switch to the other broker you will need to stop the service and then run ```podman stop <running container id>```, before then executing the alternative container file.
 After this the subscriptions service can be restarted and will connect to the new broker.

+For a Kubernetes the Helm chart expresses a dependency on the DAQ ActiveMQ Helm Chart caiusing it to be deployed to the active Namespace when the main application is.
+This has also been configured to setup the necessary users.